nataliacast513/ICCU-Case-Competition-Fair-Lending-Risk-Dashboard/README.md

 # ICCU Case Competition – Fair Lending Risk Dashboard

 ## Overview
-This project originated as part of the Idaho Central Credit Union (ICCU) Case Competition, where my team analyzed lending data to identify potential **Fair Lending Law disparities** and compliance risks.
+This project originated as part of the Idaho Central Credit Union (ICCU) Case Competition, where our team analyzed lending data to identify potential **Fair Lending Law disparities** and compliance risks.

 The initial analysis was conducted primarily using **Python (Jupyter Notebook)**, focusing on exploratory data analysis and static visualizations to uncover patterns in loan outcomes.

 After the competition, I revisited the project to expand its impact by developing a **fully interactive Power BI dashboard**, transforming the original analysis into a more accessible, dynamic, and decision-focused tool.

+This dashboard mirrors a real-world audit workflow by combining **disparity detection, anomaly identification, and root cause analysis**.

 ---